google/zetasql/docs/resolved_ast.md

 // * ResolvedGeneralizedQueryStmt is in SupportedStatementKinds in
 //   LanguageOptions.
 //
+// If REWRITE_GENERALIZED_STMT is enabled, this node will always be replaced
+// with either a single ResolvedStatement (e.g. a ResolvedQueryStmt, a
+// ResolvedCreateTableStmt, etc) or a ResolvedMultiStmt (if the generalized
+// statement expands to multi-statement script, possibly using temp tables).
+//
 // `output_schema` is nullable, and will be null if the outer `query`
 // doesn&#39;t return a table.
 //